 Sally, writing May 2018 about her Sept 2013 Camino de Santiago tour.

 Following scenic country roads, agricultural fields and forest tracks as well as crossing villages and cities born of the Camino de Santiago, it is difficult to imagine a better way to enjoy Spanish (and European) art, history, culture, and geography than to embark on this magnificent way.
 According to legend, around the year 812, a religious hermit discovered the long forgotten tomb of the apostle James by following a falling star.
 His chance finding gave birth to what would become Santiago de Compostela as millions of devout men and women came to venerate the saint’s bones throughout the Middle Ages.
-In the last twenty years the monumental route has struck a chord not only with pilgrims but also walkers from over sixty countries with diverse backgrounds and motivations.
-In 1987 the Council of Europe proclaimed the Camino as Europe’s First Cultural Itinerary.
+In the late 20th C the idea of going on pilgrimage to think, have a time-out or reassess one’s life, struck a chord with walkers, with diverse backgrounds and motivations, from all over the world

 11 days & 11 nights

 Level: Easy-Medium.
 We will be walking and hiking from 5.1mi/8.3km to 11.9mi/19.3km on a daily basis.
 On some days optional walks are scheduled with a total maximum distance of 12.7mi/20.6km.
 On many days the daily total distance is done in sections and we can offer alternatives to shorten the walks or you can elect to ride in the support vehicle if you do not want to complete the scheduled walk.
 Terrain varies from hilly, mountainous track, easy country lanes, forest paths and a few asphalt, secondary roads.
 Walking sticks are recommended for this tour.

 Total Distance: 80.8mi/ 131.5km With optionals 99.8mi / 161.6km